dmgatti/rna-seq-lesson/_episodes/06-differential-analysis.md

                   'Pass p-value cutoff',
                   'Pass both p-value & Log2 fold change') )
 ~~~
 {: .language-r}
 <img src="../img/volcano_plot.png" width="800px" alt="customized volcano plot" >

 # 4. Heatmap
-Heatmap is a representation where values are represented on a color scale.
+A heatmap is a representation where values are represented on a color scale.
 It is usually one of the classic figures part of a transcriptomic study.
 One can also cluster samples and genes to identify groups of genes that show a coordinated behaviour.
 Let's build a nice looking heatmap to display our differential genes one step at a time.

 We are going to make use of a library called `pheatmap`.
 Here is a minimal example (`mtcars` is a dataset that comes included with R).
 ~~~
-library(pheatmap)
   df <- scale(mtcars)
   pheatmap(df)
 ~~~
 {: .language-r}